BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-permissions-api.md

 where...

 - `{payload}`: Json - is the actual payload of the current permission
-- `{type}`: String - is a type identifier for the current permission.
-Possible types are: PermissionsAppended, PermissionsSubtracted, PermissionsReplaced and PermissionsDeleted
+- `{type}`: String - is a type identifier for the current event.
+Possible types are: PermissionsAppended, PermissionsSubtracted and PermissionsReplaced
 - `{id}`: String - is the identifier of the permission event.
 It can be used in the `Last-Event-Id` HTTP Header

 **Example**